.

 Holland House takes it name from Henry Rich, earl of Holland, whose father in law was Sir Walter Cope.
 The house was built in 1607 by the famous architect John Thorpe.
 The House today is a shadow of the house that once was.
 The upper floors have all but gone, leaving a low level impression of its former glory.

 During the time of Lord Holland, Holland House became the political and social hub, drawing in some of the famous names of the time.
-Visitors to Holland house where many with notables such as Writer Charles Dickens, Prime Minister and politician Benjamin Disraeli, the poet Thomas Campbell, writer Walter scott, poet Lord Byron and historian & poet Lord Thomas Babington Macaulay.
+Visitors to Holland house where many with notables such as Writer Charles Dickens, Prime Minister and politician Benjamin Disraeli, the poet Thomas Campbell, writer Walter Scott, poet Lord Byron and historian & poet Lord Thomas Babington Macaulay.

 Part of the old house and brickwork Holland Park